 Continuing ideas developed by Morgan Barense, Kim Graham, Lisa Saksida and Tim Bussey, we have also argued for a role of the MTL in perception as well as memory.
 In particular, we found evidence from patients and fMRI that perirhinal cortex is critical for perception of visual objects that share features with other objects (Barense et al, 2012; Barense et al, 2011; Barense et al, 2010; Lee et al., 2006).
 What seems key is the nature of the neural representations used across tasks, whether those be perceptual, short-term or long-term memory tasks; an idea incorporated into PIMMS.

-Together with James Rowe, we are involved in several national (eg DFP and NTAD) and international (eg MAGIC, Biofind) consortia investigating the potential of MEG for early detection of dementia, in particular, Alzheimer’s Disease (Maestu et al, 2015).
+Together with James Rowe, we are involved in several national (eg DFP and NTAD) and international (eg MAGIC, Biofind) consortia investigating the potential of MEG for early detection of dementia, in particular, Alzheimer’s Disease (Maestu et al, 2015; Hughes et al, 2019).
 For example, we used multivariate autoregressive (MVAR) modelling of scalp-level MEG planar gradiometer data to estimate direct and directed time-lagged connectivity between sensors, which can then be summarised by graph-theoretic measures such as local efficiency, expressed as a function of frequency.
 This way, we were able to distinguish different pathologies (e.g., typical AD versus bvFTD) and different anatomical distributions (e.g, typical AD versus the PCA variant) in terms of the frequency and scalp location respectively of significant differences in local efficiency (Sami et al, 2018).
-We are currently exploring a subset of the CamCAN cohort, who had not approached their GPs to complain of dementia-related problems, but who scored below conventional cut-offs for dementia on neuropsychological tests.
+In addition to MEG, we have explored the potential clinical utility of immersive virtual reality (iVR) to detect early navigational problems in dementia, in collaboration with Dennis Chan (Howett et al, 2019).
+We are also currently exploring a subset of the CamCAN cohort, who had not approached their GPs to complain of dementia-related problems, but who scored below conventional cut-offs for dementia on neuropsychological tests.

 In order to explore the relationship between explicit and implicit memory, we concentrated on tests of visual recognition memory and repetition priming, believed to tax declarative and nondeclarative memory systems respectively, and which can be closely matched in their experimental procedures and scoring.
 Both tests have the benefit of a long pedigree of laboratory study, and their procedural simplicity facilitates their adaptation to the scanning environment.